langurmonkey/gaiasky-web/content/news/2025/galaxy-generation.md

 +++

 This post introduces an experimental galaxy generation system currently in development, which generates and visualizes galaxies in real time.
-By leveraging multiple channels, such as stars, gas, dust, HII regions, and the galactic bulge, the system generates diverse galaxy types, each with distinct structural features.
+By leveraging multiple channels, such as stars, gas, dust, H II regions, and the galactic bulge, the system generates diverse galaxy types, each with distinct structural features.

 Below is a preview of this system’s capabilities, showcasing the generated galaxies through a series of images.
 This is an early look at the technology and a demonstration of how we’re using the power of GPU-based compute shaders to create somewhat realistic galaxies very rapidly.
 Keep in mind that this is still a work in progress, with many improvements and additional features planned before release.